-Congratulations to Assistant Prof. Christopher Williams and Adjunct Assistant Prof. Yelena Ogneva-Himmelberger for both receiving the 2013 Hodgkins Junior Faculty Award from Clark University.
+Congratulations to Assistant Professor Christopher Williams and Adjunct Assistant Professor Yelena Ogneva-Himmelberger for both receiving the 2013 Hodgkins Junior Faculty Award from Clark University.
 The award is given to un-tenured junior faculty members to promote and recognize their outstanding research successes.

-Congratulations to Assoc.
-Prof. Karen Frey for receiving the 2013 Oliver and Dorothy Hayden Junior Faculty Fellowship award.
-The award is given to an assistant professor or recently tenured associate profesor to promote and recognize their outstaining excellence in teaching and in scholarship, research or creative work.
+Congratulations to Associate Professor Karen Frey for receiving the 2013 Oliver and Dorothy Hayden Junior Faculty Fellowship award.
+The award is given to an assistant professor or recently tenured associate professor to promote and recognize their outstanding excellence in teaching and in scholarship, research or creative work.

 Entrevista en RPP TV:“The relationship between extractive industries and social conflict” - Interview on national news channel RPP

 Entrevista con Javier Torres en La Mula:“Social conflicts can change the rules of the game” – Interview with La Mula

 La Prensa:“The ‘Dog in the Manger syndrome’ and the lessons of social conflicts” – Interview with La Prensa

 Professor Chris Williams communicated elements of the recent paper on droughts in the American West as an Opinion piece in the NYTimes, during an interview with Tom Ashbrook on NPR’s On-Point, and in the NYTime’s Dot Earth Blog maintained by Andrew Revkin.
 This work also initiated a local TV news spotlight with New England Cable News.